thomasSDK/UK-immigrationData-map/README.md

 Final Notes

-The dynamic nature of the data visualisation presentation was designed to be interactive in a full scale zoom.
+Due to dynamic nature of the data visualisation presentation was designed to be interactive in a full scale zoom.
 Further improvements that are considered are:
   1) To return only those countries within the view bounds of the map and add a search functionality for specific countries.
   2) To be able to set bounds on the query so that users can search for immigration numbers of a specific range.
   3) The statistics of entrants from the EU were not included in the Data and it would be a good addition to find a source for those          numbers and add this data to the map.